linode/terraform-provider-linode/docs/resources/lke_cluster.md

 The following arguments are supported in the `acl` specification block:

 * `enabled` - (Optional) Defines default policy.
 A value of true results in a default policy of DENY.
-A value of false results in default policy of ALLOW.
+A value of false results in default policy of ALLOW, and has the same effect as delete the ACL configuration.

 * [`addresses`](#addresses) - (Optional) A list of ip addresses to allow.